Saturday 22 June 2024

 For our final few days in Colombia, we would visit the Chingaza National Park to the east of Bogota, where we hoped to enjoy some stunning scenery and some good birding, as well as hopefully finding the rare Spectacled Bear, the only species of bear in South America.
 To help us achieve this, we had contacted a local guide in Guasca, Fredy Alexander Alfonso Acosta, who has an Antpitta feeding station in the Paramo.
 However, some further research into his social media also revealed he knows the park bears well, so we decided to hire him for a days bear searching as well.

-We met Fredy in the town of Guasca early morning, and after a breakfast we headed up into the Paramo to begin our search for the bears.
+We met Fredy in the town of Guasca early morning, and after breakfast we headed up into the Paramo to begin our search for the bears.
 He was very optimistic and his enthusiasm was infectious.
 Sadly the bears did not go as we had hoped.
 Despite finding fresh feeding and feaces, we were unable to track down the specific bear that he had hoped.
 We were just about to give up when Fredy spotted a very distant bear a few kilometres away, far too distant for us to approach, but we had our first Bear.

 With the pressure off somewhat, we headed round to another area where the bears apparently frequent, but in this area we failed to find any bears at all.
 However, it was more productive with birds, and we enjoyed fantastic views of Bronze-tailed Thornbill and White-chinned Thistletail, as well as brief views of Black-tailed Trainbearer.
 Rusty-browed Conebill also put in an appearance with a small group showing well, and a very showy juvenile Black-chested Buzzard-Eagle was certainly a highlight.
 We eventually spotted the same bear as the morning, but it continued to be just as, if not more, distant.

 Still, we continued to struggle for bears, and so headed back to a high point below an electricity pylon where we might be able to scan some more to pick up a close bear.
 From here, we had a wonderful vista of the scenery, but we continued to fail with the bears.
 Fortunately there was something else I wanted to see here, in the form of Pale-bellied Tapaculo, which showed well but was far too quick for photos.
-Here we also found a couple of FROGS in the vegetation.
+Here we also found a couple of Green Dotted Tree Frog in the vegetation.

 Just as we were about to call time on our day, Fredy picked up a bear closer to us, having just walked out of the vegetation.
 We quickly headed down the road to where we would be able to see it closer, and then enjoyed fantastic views of the animal as it wandered across the Paramo.
 It was never incredibly close, but we could enjoy the markings on the neck and face, and even got to watch it feed for a short while.
 After all our effort, it was a brilliant end to the morning.